braid-org/braidfs/README.md

-# braidfs

-Sync Braid URLs as files on disk.

-Like Dropbox (file sync), plus Google Docs (collaborative editing), all over HTTP.

-## How It Works

-braidfs uses Braid HTTP — a proposed protocol extension to HTTP that enables real-time synchronization.
-To learn more about Braid HTTP, visit [https://braid.org](https://braid.org).

-braidfs creates a bi-directional sync between remote Braid HTTP resources and your local filesystem.
-When you run the braidfs daemon, it maintains a directory at `~/http` that mirrors resources from various web servers.
-The content in `~/http` is organized by domain.
-For example:
+# BraidFS: Braid your Filesystem with the Web

+Provides interoperability between **web pages** via http and your **OS filesystem**.
+  - Using collaborative CRDTs and the Braid extensions for HTTP.

+The `braidfs` daemon performs bi-directional synchronization between remote Braid-HTTP resources and your local filesystem.

+### Web resources map onto your filesystem

+It creates a `~/http` folder in your home directory to synchronize webpages with:

 ```
 ~/http/
-  ├── .braidfs/
-  │   └── config
   ├── example.com/
+  │   ├── document.html
-  │   ├── document.txt
+  │   ├── notes.md
-  │   └── references/
+  │   └── assets/
-  │       └── other.txt
+  │       └── style.css
-  └── localhost:12345/
+  └── braid.org/
-      └── notes.md
+      └── meeting-53
 ```

-The magic happens through bi-directional synchronization:

-- When you edit a file locally (e.g., `~/http/example.com/document.txt`), braidfs automatically sends the changes to the corresponding Braid URL (`https://example.com/document.txt`).
-- When the remote resource changes, the Braid HTTP protocol notifies braidfs, and your local file is updated to match.

-This creates a seamless experience where you can use standard text editors and file tools with web resources.

-This video demonstrates syncing and unsyncing some resources from the command line, and seeing the files appear and disappear in the file system:

 https://github.com/user-attachments/assets/4fb36208-e0bd-471b-b47b-bbeee20e4f3f

+### Two-way sync edits between files and web

+As long as `braidfs` is running, it will keep the file and web resources in sync!

+ - Edit to the file → web resource
+ - Edit to the web resource → file

+> video of editing

+Each edit to the file is diffed and sent as a CRDT patch, so you can edit files offline, and even collaboratively edit them, with one caveat:

+#### Caveat

+For the period of time that you have edited the file in your editor but not saved it, external edits cannot be integrated.

 ## Installation